 A mobile wallet is a digital way to store credit, debit, ID, and gift cards so that purchases can be made using a mobile smart device rather than a physical card.

 Mobile wallets can help simplify your financial life.
 They allow users to make in-store payments without having to carry cash or physical credit cards.
 They’re easy to use and have hefty safeguards.

 However, they aren’t universally accepted.
 It’s worth your while to determine whether the retailers you frequent accept them to help determine if a mobile wallet is a good option for you.

 Looking for more convenient ways to manage your money?
-With a SoFi Money® cash management account, you can spend, save, and earn competitive interest all in one place.
+With a SoFi Checking and Savings® bank account, you can spend, save, and earn up to 1.25% APY all in one place.

 You can also track your weekly spending, pay bills, and send money to friends right from your smartphone using the SoFi app.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member

 FINRA / SIPC .
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.
 SoFi Money Debit Card issued by The Bancorp Bank.

 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.